Jennifer Eigenbrode

 Jennifer Eigenbrode is an interdisciplinary astrobiologist who works at NASA's Goddard Space Flight Center.
-She specializes in organic chemistry, geology, and organic bio-geochemistry of martian and ocean-world environments.
+She specializes in organic chemistry, geology, and organic bio-geochemistry of Martian and ocean-world environments.

 Early life and education

-Eigenbrode's family of engineers and technicians helped foster her enjoyment of science and her naturally inquisitive nature.
-Geology grabbed her curiosity from an early age and she became a "professional geology student".
+Eigenbrode's inherent curiosity, as well as being in a family of engineers and technicians, stimulated her enjoyment of science.
+Geology in particular interested her and she became a "professional geology student".

 Eigenbrode obtained her B.S. in geology from James Madison University in Virginia.
 Her senior thesis explored the clay mineralogy of river terrace soils in Virginia.
-Her master's degree was obtained from Indiana University and focused on geological sciences.
-Her Ph.D. was obtained at Pennsylvania State University where her dissertation topic was "Late Archean microbial ecology: an integration of molecular isotopic, and lithologic records".
-Following her Ph.D., Eigenbrode was a postdoctoral felllow at the Carnegie Institution of Washington from 2004 until 2007.
+Her master's degree was obtained from Indiana University Bloomington and focused on geological sciences while working under the direction of Lisa Pratt.
+Her Ph.D. was obtained at Pennsylvania State University where her dissertation topic was "Late Archean microbial ecology: an integration of molecular isotopic, and lithologic records" while working under the direction of Katherine Freeman.
+Following her Ph.D., Eigenbrode was a postdoctoral fellow at the Carnegie Institution of Washington from 2004 until 2007 working under the direction of Marilyn Fogel.
 In 2007 she accepted a position at the National Aeronautic and Space Administration as a space scientist.